-Traditionally, transportation planners and engineers have applied a set of "one size fits all" design standards to roadway projects.
+Traditionally, transportation planners and engineers applied a set of one-size-fits-all design standards to roadway projects.
 These standards did not necessarily fit the unique circumstances of every community or project.
-The result can be undesirable, sometimes uncomfortable conditions for people using the transportation system.
+The result could be undesirable, sometimes uncomfortable conditions for people using the transportation system.